 - In your local Children’s Centre – where you can help run Stay & Play sessions and baby groups, or you can help with administration or promotion of local activities.
 Pop into your nearest Children’s Centre to find out more.

 - In your local nature reserve – where you can reconnect with nature and help conserve your local green space and join a Friends Group.

 - In your local school – where you could become one of 3,500 School Governors across Cambridgeshire who make sure children and young people get the best from their time in school.

-- In your community – where you could try out anything from volunteer gritting to help with maintaining and improving rights of way, or volunteer with a community organisation such as museums or Care Network.
+- In your community – where you could try out anything from volunteering to help maintain our highways or improving our rights of way, to gritting routes to keep them safe for everyone during winter.
+You can also volunteer with a community organisation such as museums or Care Network.

 Visit the Meet our volunteers page to read or hear testimonials from some of our current volunteers.